mr2raccoon/caactus/README.md

 # Introduction
 The goal of this script collection is to provide an easy-to-use completion for the [Boundary-based segmentation with Multicut-workflow](https://www.ilastik.org/documentation/multicut/multicut) in [ilastik](https://www.ilastik.org/).
 This workflow allows for the automatization of cell-counting from messy microscopic images with different (touching) cell types for biological research.
-For easy copy & paste, commands are provided in `grey code boxes` with one-click C&P
+For easy copy & paste, commands are provided in `grey code boxes` with one-click copy & paste.

 # Installation
 ## Install miniconda, create an environment and install Python and vigra